 The Apple Watch Series 6 is a fairly minor improvement over the previous Series 5 model, offering new features such as blood oxygen monitoring, the S6 and U1 chips, and an always-on altimeter.
 With its improved always-on display, advanced health monitoring features, and range of colors and finishes, the Apple Watch Series 6 will be the model of choice for those that want the most out of their wearable.
 If you are particularly interested in health tracking, or simply like a specific new color, the Apple Watch Series 6 will be the best model for you.

-Alternately, if you are on a budget and are not particularly attracted to the additional features of the Series 6, the Apple Watch Series 5 remains an option worth considering.
+Alternatively, if you are on a budget and are not particularly attracted to the additional features of the Series 6, the Apple Watch Series 5 remains an option worth considering.
 It shares many features with the newer model, such as the ability to take ECGs.
-However, it should be remembered that the Series 5 is already over a year old, and will likely not support software updates for as long as the Series 6.
+However, it should be remembered that the Series 5 is already over two years old, and will likely not support software updates for as long as the Series 6.
 You should only consider the older Series 5 if the Series 6 is out of your price range.